Engineering and Computer Science Advising 2023-2024

-New Students to the Faculty of Engineering and Computer Science, including students who have recently been granted a degree transfer, should:
+Newly admitted students to the Gina Cody School of Engineering and Computer Science, including students who have recently been granted a degree transfer, should:

 Please read the following guidelines for assistance with registration:

-- Please note that all requests for transfer credits or exemptions must be submitted to Student Academic Services at least 1 month prior to the start of a term.
+- Requests for transfer credits or exemptions must be submitted to Student Academic Services as soon as possible prior to the start of a term.
 Requests should NOT be submitted directly to a department.
+Transfer credits will be assessed only after students have confirmed and accepted their offer of admission.

-- Students are urged to register according to the registration start dates.
-Delay in registration means you loss of priority to register and courses getting full.
-Alternate week Laboratory schedule:
+- Students are encouraged to register as soon as their registration start date opens.
+Delay in registration means a loss of priority to register and courses getting full.

 - All students must have completed all “200” level courses required for their program before they can register for any “400” level course.